cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 These stakes are called "Engagement Stakes".

+## Spotlights

+The combat system is based on the concept of "spotlights".
+The spotlight is the time a character has to act.
+The Suit will call out the spotlight of a character, and the player will describe what his character is doing.
+The Suit will then set the stakes for the spotlight, and the player will roll the dice.
+The outcome of the roll will determine the success or failure of the action, and the suit will narrate the consequences of the action.
+A spotlight has no fixed duration.
+A spotlight can simply be the continuation of an action already started.

 ## Time in Combat

 Time in combat is fluid.
 From a narrative perspective, the measurement